Vente Pa' Ca: Music and lyrics

-Musically, "Vente Pa' Ca" is a Spanish language upbeat reggaeton and pop song, written by Justin Stein, Martin, Maluma, Nermin Harambašić, Anne Judith Wik, Carl Ryden, CheifOne, Mau y Ricky, and Ronny Svendsen.
+Musically, "Vente Pa' Ca" is a Spanish language upbeat reggaeton and pop song, written by Justin Stein, Martin, Maluma, Nermin Harambašić, Anne Judith Wik, Carl Ryden, ChiefOne, Mau y Ricky, and Ronny Svendsen.
 Its production was handled by Alexander Castillo, and the song features elements of vallenato and Latin music.
 The track runs for a total of 4 minutes and 19 seconds, and Billboard described it as "a party track set over a sultry reggaetón beat".

 Lyrically, "Vente Pa' Ca" which translates to "Come Here" in English, contains various sexual innuendos, with lyrics including, "Si tú quieres nos bañamos / Si tú quieres nos soplamos / Pa secarnos lo mojao / Si tu boca quiere beso / Y tu cuerpo quiere de eso / Arreglamos" (If you want we can swim / If you want we can dry ourselves / If your mouth wants a kiss / And your body wants that / Then we can manage).